amathew195/express-jobly/readme.md

 * Proper authorization checks are in place to ensure admin position can complete additional activities (ex. creating, updating, and deleting companies) and regular users cannot.
 * Users can browse through library of companies and/or jobs with the option to filter using the search bar.
 * "Apply" feature allows users to keep track of which jobs they have already applied for.
 * Users can update their profile, but cannot change their username.
-Their valid password is needed to update the profile.
 * Getting information on a user, updating, or deleting a user is only permitted by either an admin, or by that user.

 ## Tech stack<a name="Tech-stack"></a>: